Archives & Special Collections Events & Exhibits

 Online

 Why were early travel photographs made?
 What larger stories do they tell, and what are the challenges to interpreting them?
-This exhibition of materials from Archives & Special Collections explores the larger social and political context of photographs created as tourist souvenirs or to promote travel at the height of Western colonialism.
+This exhibition explores the larger social and political context of photographs created as tourist souvenirs or to promote travel at the height of Western colonialism.

 To the Mountaintop: A Social History of Mountaineering